Theory of mind: Autism

 In 1985 Simon Baron-Cohen, Alan M. Leslie, and Uta Frith suggested that children with autism do not employ theory of mind and that autistic children have particular difficulties with tasks requiring the child to understand another person's beliefs.
 These difficulties persist when children are matched for verbal skills and they have been taken as a key feature of autism.
 Although in a 2019 review, Gernsbacher and Yergeau argued that "the claim that autistic people lack a theory of mind is empirically questionable", as there have been numerous failed replications of classic ToM studies and the meta-analytical effect sizes of such replications were minimal to small.

 Many individuals classified as autistic have severe difficulty assigning mental states to others, and some seem to lack theory of mind capabilities.
 Researchers who study the relationship between autism and theory of mind attempt to explain the connection in a variety of ways.
 One account assumes that theory of mind plays a role in the attribution of mental states to others and in childhood pretend play.
-According to Leslie, theory of mind is the capacity to mentally represent thoughts, beliefs, and desires, regardless of whether or not the circumstances involved are real.
+According to Leslie, theory of mind is the capacity to mentally represent thoughts, beliefs, and desires, regardless of whether the circumstances involved are real.
 This might explain why some autistic individuals show extreme deficits in both theory of mind and pretend play.
 However, Hobson proposes a social-affective justification, in which deficits in theory of mind in autistic people result from a distortion in understanding and responding to emotions.
 He suggests that typically developing individuals, unlike autistic individuals, are born with a set of skills (such as social referencing ability) that later lets them comprehend and react to other people's feelings.
 Other scholars emphasize that autism involves a specific developmental delay, so that autistic children vary in their deficiencies, because they experience difficulty in different stages of growth.
 Very early setbacks can alter proper advancement of joint-attention behaviors, which may lead to a failure to form a full theory of mind.